sparrow-acoustics/sparrowpy/README.md

 (Requires Python >3.9)

 if numba is installed the code will be precompiled and will run faster.
+We strongly recommend to use numba to accelerate the simulations significantly

+    pip install sparrowpy[fast]

+or

+    pip install sparrowpy
     pip install numba

 you can also use blender for geometry import, then install bpy